top of page

 Abraham wasted no time in accomplishing this task,

-“Abraham rose early in the morning, and saddled his donkey, and took two of his young men with him, and Isaac his son.
+“Abraham rose early in the morning, saddled his donkey, and took two of his young men with him, and Isaac, his son.
 He split the wood for the burnt offering, and rose up, and went to the place of which God had told him.”
 Genesis 22:3

 “Binding his foal to the vine, his donkey’s colt to the choice vine; he has washed his garments in wine, his robes in the blood of grapes.”
 Genesis 49:11